pumpbumpdump/Sanken-Sales-Performance-Analysis/README.md

 - Product Level Performance: An analysis of Sanken's various product lines, understanding their impact on sales and returns.
 - Customer Engagement: Study of customer choices, product preferences, and post-purchase behavior to determine factors influencing loyalty and satisfaction.

-See the interactive dashboard and visualizations I've made in [Tableau Public](https://public.tableau.com/app/profile/hans.aristo/viz/SankenSalesandCustomerDashboard/SalesDashboard)
+See the interactive sales dashboard and visualizations I've made in [Sales Dashboard Tableau Public](https://public.tableau.com/app/profile/hans.aristo/viz/SankenSalesandCustomerDashboard/SalesDashboard)

+See the interactive customer engagement dashboard and visualizations I've made in [Customer Dashboard Tableau Public](https://public.tableau.com/app/profile/hans.aristo/viz/SankenSalesandCustomerDashboard/CustomerDashboard)

 See the queries I used to clean, explore and filter data in [SQL File](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/query.sql)